 3. Proximity Sensor

 The nearby object can be detected by a proximity sensor without physical contact.
-The transmitter transmits electromagnetic radiation in the nearby sensor and receives and analyzes the interruption feedback signal.
+The transmitter transmits electromagnetic radiation in the adjacent sensor and receives and analyzes the interruption feedback signal.
 Thus, the amount of light received in the area can be used to detect the presence of nearby objects.
 The sensors provide a collision avoidance method for the robot.

 There are various types of proximity sensors, and only a few of them are usually used in robots.

-Infrared (IR) transceiver: An IR LED transmits an IR light beam that simply reflects the light captured by an IR recipient when an obstacle is found.
+Infrared (IR) transceiver: An IR LED transmits an IR light beam that reflects the light captured by an IR recipient when an obstacle is found.

 Ultrasound Sensor: These sensors generate sound waves at high frequencies; the received echo indicates an object is interrupted.
 Ultrasound sensors can also be used for distance measurement.